 Introduction

-Coinbase Ipo: Coinbase, a digital currency exchange platform, went public on April 14, 2021, through a direct listing on the Nasdaq.
+Coinbase Ipo is a digital currency exchange platform, went public on April 14, 2021, through a direct listing on the Nasdaq.
 The company’s IPO (Initial Public Offering) was highly anticipated, and investors were keen to see how the company would perform on the public market.
 While Coinbase is relatively new to the public market, it has been around for years, and its early investors include a significant number of young people.
 This essay explores the amount of profit the youth made in Coinbase’s IPO in 2020.

 According to a report published by Coinbase, approximately 43% of its shareholders are millennials or younger.
 This suggests that a significant number of young people invested in the platform early on and held onto their investments as the company grew.
 As Coinbase’s IPO approached in 2020, many of these young investors were eager to participate in the public offering and reap the benefits of their early investment.